Nadieva/job/README.md

 Please go to https://drive.google.com/drive/folders/1wDnGIuui3wVgHS9sJ5cmvlANcLpULmTd?usp=sharing for the code.
-For any reason, I cannot download the code on GitHub (maybe because of the size).
+For any reason, I cannot upload the code on GitHub (maybe because of the size).

 # Job service